lukstafi/navi-parens/README.md

 * `navi-parens.openingBracketsRaw`: the opening delimiters for the `Raw` `bracketScopeMode`.
   * Defaults to `["(* ", "(", "[", "{", "<p>", "<div"]`.
   * Can be language specific.
-* `navi-parens.separatorsMM`: The separators for commands like `goUpScopeOrArg` when in Markmacs Mode.
+* `navi-parens.separatorsMM`: The separators for commands like `goBeginScopeOrArg`, `goUpOneLiner` when in Markmacs Mode.
   * Defaults to `["////", "&", "}{"]` -- which is specifically (and only) useful in LaTeX.
   * Can be language specific.
 * `navi-parens.pastWordRegex`: the regular expression defining words by which the `alt+h`/`alt+;` commands navigate.